FOR MARINE EMERGENCIES PLEASE CONTACT JOINT RESCUE COORDINATION CENTRE (JRCC) on VHF Channel 16 or CALL 1-800-567-5111, *16 or #727 or Dial 9-1-1

 Marine search and rescue volunteers are trained to respond to high-risk situations to save others.
 Sadly, not all searches end in rescues; any mission can quickly turn into a recovery of someone who has perished on the water.
 Close calls, major injuries, and incidents involving children can also be very difficult to process.

 CISM is a system of crisis intervention designed to reduce the negative psychological impact of traumatic events that people have been exposed to.
-Its purpose is to support one’s return to their daily routine more quickly and with less likelihood of experiencing negative long-term effects.
+Its purpose is to support one’s return to their daily routine, and with less likelihood of experiencing negative long-term effects.

 Twelve (12) RCMSAR members have completed their peer support training and received an international certification that enables them to deliver CISM services to all our 31 stations.

-In addition to providing CISM services our trained members to build awareness of the program will be developing and delivering education and awareness presentations to RCMSAR members.
+In addition to providing CISM services, our team members are available to deliver education and awareness presentations to other RCMSAR members.

 STATION LEADERS: To book a presentation for your station, email cism.training@rcmsar.com.